Symphony No. 9 (Shostakovich): Development

 The Ninth Symphony was originally intended to be a celebration of the Soviet victory over Nazi Germany in World War II.
 Shostakovich declared in October 1943 that the symphony would be a large composition for orchestra, soloists, and chorus.

 Shostakovich told his students on 16 January 1945 that he had begun work on a new symphony the day before.
 A week later, he told them that he had reached the middle of the development section, and the work was going to open with a big tutti.
 Isaak Glikman heard around ten minutes of the music Shostakovich had written for the first movement in late April.
 Soon thereafter, Shostakovich stopped working on the symphony.
 He resumed work on 26 July 1945 and finished on 30 August 1945.
 The resulting symphony was unrelated to the one he had originally planned.

 Premières

 Shostakovich and Sviatoslav Richter played the Ninth Symphony in a four-hand arrangement for musicians and cultural officials in early September 1945.
 The premiere, conducted by Yevgeny Mravinsky, took place on 3 November 1945 in the opening concert of the 25th season of the Leningrad Philharmonic Orchestra, sharing the program with Tchaikovsky's Symphony No. 5.
 The concert was broadcast live on the radio.

 The Moscow premiere took place on 20 November 1945.
-A performing version of the first version of the Ninth (Symphonic Fragment) was conducted by Gennady Rozhdestvensky in 2008.
+A possible draft for the first movement of the original version of the Ninth Symphony, published as Symphonic Fragment, was conducted by Gennady Rozhdestvensky on 20 November 2006.
 A Naxos CD containing a recording of the Symphonic Fragment was released in 2009.